 When fellow mumpreneur and well-known local artist Clare Haxby said she was leaving Singapore I was not surprised.
 This city is a very transient place, with many expats only living here 2-3 years before moving somewhere else.
 But having admired how much energy and passion she put into growing her business my first thought was ‘you’ve spent years establishing yourself as a successful artist, couldn’t you stay a little longer?!’

 The family photo shoot was set for a few days before the packers arrived.
 When I showed up at the house the whole family was appropriately dressed in white.
-Clare showed me the different parts of the house that she wanted photographed; her studio was also going to be captured as well as some of her artwork.
+Clare showed me the different parts of the house that she wanted to photograph, as well as her studio and some of her artwork.
 We took the family photos, then Clare’s willing husband and children made a fantastic support crew to help set up her paintings.

-Luckily for those of us still in Singapore Clare Haxby Fine Arts and Prints continues to operate here, maintaining a showroom in Tanglin Rise.
-Her local staff will be running an open day for her art this October 3rd and she will also be making twice-yearly visits back to Singapore – so plenty of opportunity to catch up with her again!
+Luckily for those of us still in Singapore Clare Haxby Fine Arts and Prints continues to operate here.
+Her local staff will be running an open day for her art this October 3rd.
+Clare will also be making twice-yearly visits back to Singapore, so plenty of opportunity to catch up with her again!